 But, there’s one thing that makes it even harder, and that’s the mom guilt that comes with formula-feeding.
 Others may assume mothers formula feed for the convenience of using bottles.
 But you never know someone’s situation, so no judgment is ever necessary.
 We’re all doing our best here!

+You may also be trying to wean from pumping at the same time so the last thing you want is for bottle feeding to be difficult.
 This post will help you get through some common problems with formula feeding by sharing tips and hacks on making this process easier.

 Is Formula Feeding Easier?